 • Household cleaning products

 Spray cleaners for bathroom, kitchen etc are all throw away plastic and also contain chemicals that are harmful to our water supply and marine life.
-We use Ocean Saver.
+We have used Ocean Saver.
 You get a reusable spray bottle you refill with pods you dissolve in water.
-They last ages ours have been going well over 7 months and its great to know you can keep things nice and clean without throwing away the bottle or washing away chemicals into the sewage system and eventually our oceans.
+They last ages and its great to know you can keep things nice and clean without throwing away the bottle or washing away chemicals into the sewage system and eventually our oceans.
 They also smell lovely. you can buy the kit with spray nozzle bottle from the ethical superstore online, or use an old one.

 So that’s the steps we’ve made as a family, probably more but its hard to recall them all as it has all become a normal part of life you forget it was ever any different.